Skip to main content

 You are expected to run away from some fights, especially if you stumble into them too early and unprepared.
 Assess your enemies, and choose to come back when you are ready!
 Do not blindly run into every encounter.
 You will be challenged to pick your fights during Act 1 and will need to gather characters, gear, and levels to prepare for some enemies.

-Combat should be surprising and challenging, not slow, tedious, and difficult to the point of being unfun; please report enemies appearing with excess HP and AC.
+Combat should be surprising and challenging, not slow, tedious, or difficult to the point of being unfun; please report enemies appearing with excess HP and AC.
 The one known flaw in CX is that there are a small number of transforming enemies who interact in unpredictable ways with Combat Extender.
 Some gain too much HP, some don’t get any bonus HP at all, and it is inconsistent.
 Enemies that are scripted to appear and join a fight-in-progresss do not always receive their CX tweaks correctly.

 Many manual entries have been made in Listo's Combat Extender config to cover various encounters added by mods.
-EO and VUE have received many Act 1 CX passes, and all modded Act 2 and 3 encounters are slowly being play tested and altered to make their experience consistent with the rest of Listonomicon.
+EO and MMM have received many Act 1 CX passes, and all modded Act 2 and 3 encounters are slowly being play tested and altered to make their experience consistent with the rest of Listonomicon.
 Check #combat-extender-tests-and-ideas on our Discord for the latest test config files and to discuss how to make CX better!

 Many vanilla encounters have been significantly altered through the use of Combat Extender.
 Specific encounters in need of a punchup to stay relevant versus player power in Listonomicon have been tweaked, with some normal and many boss encounters being given feats, new spells, or the unique abilities of other creatures.
 Goblins, fae, Kuo-toa, and similar creatures with access to magic are now effectively wild magic sorcerers.
 Many beasts, goblins, hobgoblins, fae, and Kuo-toa are wild magic barbarians.
 Some enemies and creatures have become spellcasters.
 Be on your toes!